DETAILED ACTION

 a connection detection device that detects presence or absence of a connection between the vehicle side connector and the cable side connector (Figs. 1, 17 and ¶[95, 99]: the voltage on line L3 indicates to the connection detection circuit 312 whether a connection is made between the charging connector 310 and vehicle inlet 270); and

-a controller programmed to control the charging device when charging the power storage device using power from the external power source (¶[68]: Electric Control Unit ECU 170 controls charging device 160 to charge power storage device 140) and calculates remaining charge time required to fully charge the power storage device based on supplied power from the external power source (Fig. 8 and ¶[132-135, esp.
+a controller programmed to control the charging device when charging the power storage device using power from the external power source (¶[68]: Electric Control Unit ECU 170 controls charging device 160 to charge power storage device 140) and calculates remaining charge time required to fully charge the power storage device based on a value of supplied power from the external power source (Fig. 8 and ¶[132-135, esp.
 135]: If the cable is connected between the charging connector 310 and vehicle inlet 270, ECU receives state signal STAT and determines whether the connection was made within a time set time period.
 Charging information such as time to complete charging is determined):

 the electric vehicle is characterized by

-wherein the cable device has a connection switch that connects and disconnects a power line from the external power source to the charging device (Fig. 17 and ¶[70, 72-73]: cable device 300 has control pilot circuit 334 that controls CCID relay 332 to connect or disconnect power in the power lines 340 and 350.), the connection switch transmitting a connection signal to the controller indicating a connection state in which the power line from the external power source to the charging device is connected and a disconnection state in which the connection is disconnected (Fig. 17 and ¶[72, 129]: cable device 300 has connection detection unit 312 that outputs connection signal CNCT indicating whether charging cable 300 is connected to external power supply 402) (¶[113] and Fig. 9: if CNCT is not less than or equal to V11, the charging cable 300 is not connected to the power supply 402); and
+wherein the cable device has a connection switch that connects and disconnects a power line from the external power source to the charging device (Fig. 17 and ¶[70, 72-73]: cable device 300 has control pilot circuit 334 that controls CCID relay 332 to connect or disconnect power in the power lines 340 and 350.), the connection switch transmitting a connection signal to the controller indicating a connection state in which the power line from the external power source to the charging device is connected or a disconnection state in which the connection is disconnected (Fig. 17 and ¶[72, 129]: cable device 300 has connection detection unit 312 that outputs connection signal CNCT indicating whether charging cable 300 is connected to external power supply 402) (¶[113] and Fig. 9: if CNCT is not less than or equal to V11, the charging cable 300 is not connected to the power supply 402); and

-the controller retains the supplied power before receiving the connection signal in the disconnection state and calculates the remaining charge time (Fig. 8 and ¶[133-136]: charging information including time to complete charging is retained in charging information setting unit 710 and charging information storage unit 720),
+the controller (Fig. 8 and ¶[133-136]: charging information including time to complete charging is retained in charging information setting unit 710 and charging information storage unit 720) when:

-further when the connection between the vehicle side connector and the cable side connector is detected by the connection detection device
+(ii) the connection between the vehicle side connector and the cable side connector is detected by the connection detection device

 (¶[90] and Fig. 1: when leakage detector detects leakage, the contact of CCID relay 332 is turned off disconnecting the external power supply 402 from the system.
-The examiner interprets this occurrence as liable to happen anytime the system is in operation including when power supply 160 is charging power storage device 150).
+The examiner interprets this occurrence as liable to happen any time the system is in operation including when power supply 160 is charging power storage device 150).

-Regarding claim 2, Ichikawa teaches the electric vehicle according to claim 1, wherein the controller clears the supplied power when a disconnection between the vehicle side connector and the cable side connector is detected by the connection detection device, when the connection signal of the disconnection state is received during charging of the power storage device (¶[174, 135] and Figs. 8-9: If charging connector 310 is disconnected, stored timer time TIM is reset.
+Regarding claim 2, Ichikawa teaches the electric vehicle according to claim 1, wherein the controller clears the value of supplied power when a disconnection between the vehicle side connector and the cable side connector is detected by the connection detection device, when the connection signal of the disconnection state is received during charging of the power storage device (¶[174, 135] and Figs. 8-9: If charging connector 310 is disconnected, stored timer time TIM is reset.
 The resetting of TIM is interpreted by the examiner to be also including the reset of other time information such as a time to complete charging).

 Regarding claim 3, Ichikawa teaches the electric vehicle according to claim 1, wherein the controller reports the remaining charge time (Fig. 8 and ¶[63-64, 68, 132, 135, 137]: charging information, including time to complete charging, from display setting unit 740 is displayed via display device 172).